Salmen2/Simple-Faucet-Script/README.md

 # FaucetHub-Faucet
 Bitcoin Faucet integrated with banlist and VPN/Proxy Shield.
-Use the reCaptcha version 2 and BitCaptcha.
+Use the reCaptcha version 2.
 Payments to the Account and withdraw over FaucetHub

 # Mininum Requirements